mythaxis/mythaxis.github.io/content/issue-38/something-else.md

 - Dane Erbach
 copyright: '© Dane Erbach 2024 All Rights Reserved.'

-description: "The near inevitability of any given Mythaxis issue featuring two stories half-reflecting each other is once more upon us.
-In our first instalment, Dane Erbach leverages his personal experience of preparing for the unimaginable worst to unsettling effect, delivering a high school nightmare scenario that carries the distant echo of paranoiac genre classics past.
-Let's not spoil with specifics, but if a episode from the original Twilight Zone and a certain Stephen King novella leap to mind… well, at least YOU aren't alone."
+description: "The near inevitability of any given issue featuring two stories half-reflecting each other is once more upon us.
+Here, Dane Erbach leverages his personal experience of preparing for the unimaginable worst to unsettling effect in a high school nightmare scenario that carries the distant echo of paranoiac classics past.
+If a episode from the original Twilight Zone or a certain Stephen King novella leap to mind… well, at least YOU aren't alone."

 image: images/SomethingElse10x6.jpg
 imageCopyright: "The title picture was created using a Creative Commons image by [Strange Happenings](https://www.pexels.com/photo/an-empty-dark-hallway-11757079/) - many thanks!"